 - Complete your ArcGIS Enterprise base deployment.
-Whether you are upgrading from an earlier version or installing a new deployment, you should have all software components—the ArcGIS Enterprise portal, an ArcGIS Server site designated as the hosting server, and an instance of ArcGIS Data Store—installed and running the 10.7.1 software.
+Whether you are upgrading from an earlier version or installing a new deployment, you must have all software components—the ArcGIS Enterprise portal, an ArcGIS Server site designated as the hosting server, and an instance of ArcGIS Data Store—installed and running the 11.2 software.

 - Review the system requirements and make any necessary adjustments to the machine you'll be using.
 Read the entire system requirements topic.

-- Obtain your materials from the My Esri website: the software installer, the container images corresponding to your license level, and a postinstallation software utility.
+- Obtain your materials from the My Esri website: the software installer and the container images corresponding to your license level.

-- Configure your ArcGIS Notebook Server site.
+- Configure your ArcGIS Notebook Server site (Linux containers).
 The three primary steps are as follows: